-Students will be introduced to the hydrologic cycle, rainfall/runoff relationships, and unit hydrograph theory.
-Statistics and advanced probability concepts will be discussed and applied for solution of practical problems in hydrology.
-Hydrologic and hydraulic routing techniques will be introduced and applied for design applications addressing storm sewer collection systems, storm water management facilities and low-impact-development measures.
-The fundamental ground water flow equations will be developed and applied.
-Principles of drinking water and wastewater flow rates estimation will be discussed.
-Numerical models such as HEC-HMS and EPA SWMM will be introduced and used for preliminary design exercises.
-At the end of the course, students will be able to estimate and predict flow at specific locations of a watershed for given hydrologic conditions and complete preliminary designs of storm water management facilities.
+This is an introductory course to the concept of hydrology, the movement of water across the landscape.
+The course uses some concepts first introduced in Fluid Mechanics.
+It prepares students for future courses in urban hydraulics and water and wastewater treatment.
+The hydrologic cycle is introduced.
+Rainfall and rainfall - runoff relationships, the unit hydrograph theory, statistics and advanced probability concepts, and hydrologic and hydraulic routing techniques are introduced, developed, and applied to solve practical problems in hydrology such as the design of storm sewers, storm water management facilities and low-impact-development measures.
+Principles of drinking water and sanitary wastewater flow rates estimation are introduced.
+Numerical models such as HEC-HMS and EPA SWMM are introduced and applied for preliminary design exercises.
+At the end of the course, students will be able to estimate and predict the volume and flow rate of water at critical locations of a watershed for given hydrologic conditions.
+They will be able to perform frequency analysis, and reservoir routing calculations.